hihelloolleh/CEPARCO-Cuda/README.md

 ## Analysis of Execution Times
   The **C Implementation** records an average execution time of **1,099,821.3 ms**, which is significantly higher than any of the CUDA implementations.
 This vast difference highlights the limitations of CPU-based execution when handling large vector computations in a sequential manner.

   The execution time for **CUDA without shared memory** is **12.442811 ms**, showcasing a dramatic improvement over the serial C execution.
 This speedup is attributed to the parallel processing capabilities of the GPU, where multiple threads process vector elements concurrently.
 On the other hand, the execution time for **CUDA with shared memory** is further reduced to **12.005183 ms**.
-The marginal improvement indicates that, for this specific SAXPY operation, global memory access is already optimized, and shared memory does not provide substantial additional benefits.
+The marginal improvement indicates that, for this specific operation, global memory access is already optimized, and shared memory does not provide substantial additional benefits.

   For **CUDA C implementation**, using *shared memory* achieves the fastest execution time of **9.512620 ms**.
 This suggests that optimizations at both the memory access level and computational efficiency have been effectively implemented. **Without the shared memory**, the execution time is **9.852160 ms**, slightly slower than the shared memory variant.
 This difference indicates that shared memory provides some advantage, but the impact is relatively minor in this particular case.